iainmckay/jollyi2c/README.md

-MPU6050 C# library.

-This is a C# implementation of the work done by jrowberg.
+# About JollyI2C

-Written against the micro framework so will run on small devices such as the Netduino.
+C# port of the i2cdevlib at jrowberg/i2cdevlib.
+Targetting the Micro Framework, this should run on any compatible device such as the Netduino.

-Currently only reading the raw values work.
-Trying to get the DMP working is proving difficult.
+# Devices Supported

+* MPU6050 (RAW only, no DMP)

+# Samples

+Samples can be found in the 'Samples' directory.